 St. Philip’s is so tiny.
 Is it a real church?

-We pride ourselves on being a resource for the community at large.
-The church frequently opens its doors for readings, concerts, speakers and other events of spiritual, artistic or cultural interest.
-St. Philip’s hosts three separate AA meetings within its walls.
+In addition, the church frequently opens its doors for readings, concerts, speakers and other events of spiritual, artistic or cultural interest.
+St. Philip's hosts three separate AA meetings within its walls.
 Our church garden is a place of rest and prayer for locals and visitors alike.
 Many couples choose to be married at St. Philip’s, attracted by its simplicity, history and charm.
 And we are proud to host other faith communities on a regular or occasional basis.

 What does is mean to be an Episcopal church?